 Frozen foods that are scattered into small pieces, or simply chopped: artemia, tubule, bloodworm or various flakes are well suited for them.

-It is worth considering that when overeating these fish are prone to obesity, therefore, the amount of feed given must be carefully monitored.
-A fasting day arranged once a week will also be useful.
+It is worth considering that Guppies are overeaters and prone to obesity, therefore, the amount of feed given must be carefully monitored.

 Featuring exceptional friendliness, Endlers guppies can boast good compatibility with any small and non-aggressive fish

 The best tank mates for Endlers Guppy Fish are:

 - Glowlight Tetra

 - and other small aquarium fishes will live happily with Endlers Guppies